-5 (Q. Cai, Zheng, Zhao, & Xu, 2016; Tian, 2019; jinnan Wang, Cai, Cao, Zhou, & Liu, 2011; Xiong, Kang, Feng, & Zhao, 2015; Zhu, 2019)
+&lt;sup>6 (Q. Cai, Zheng, Zhao, & Xu, 2016; Tian, 2019; Jinnan Wang, Cai, Cao, Zhou, & Liu, 2011; Xiong, Kang, Feng, & Zhao, 2015; Zhu, 2019)

-carbon cap target would not necessarily lead to extra GHG emission reduction beyond the existing NDC, under China's new environmental and climate change regulations, setting a cap target would greatly stimulate the implementation of policies.
-An energy-related CO2 cap target is one of the most highly anticipated potential NDC revisions due to its great potential to strengthen China's GHG emission reduction actions.
-In addition, the latest research indicates that6 there are different policy options for non-CO2 GHG emissions reduction target setting, including a non-CO2 emissions peaking target, a total HFCs emission reduction target energy-related CO2, not other GHGs.
-If China were to put forward emission reduction targets for non-CO2 GHGs and strengthen their regulation policies, the global fight against climate change would receive a strong boost.
+energy-related CO2 cap target is one of the most highly anticipated potential NDC revisions due to its great potential to strengthen China's GHG emission reduction actions.
+In addition, the latest research indicates that there are different policy options for non-CO2 GHG emissions reduction target setting, including a non-CO2 emissions peaking target, a total HFCs emission reduction target, and sector-specific methane emissions reduction targets.
+China promised to peak GHG emissions around 2030, but only targeted energy-related CO2, not other GHGs.
+If China were to put forward emission reduction targets for non-CO2 GHGs and strengthen their regulation policies, the global effort against climate change would receive a strong boost.
 Targets for non-CO2 GHGs would also help create a long-term emission reduction vision encompassing all GHGs and all economic sectors.

 Actions - Incorporating elements of upcoming long-term low-carbon development strategies and roadmaps into the new NDC.
-As indicated above, China has formulated a series of departmental strategic plans for the implementation of the social and economic development goals set out in the 13th Five-Year Plan.
-Some of these departmental strategic plans propose newer, more detailed, more robust and longer-term energy-saving carbon reduction targets and policy measures that will have a direct impact on China's future greenhouse gas emissions trends.
+As indicated above, China formulated a series of departmental strategic plans for the implementation of the social and economic development goals set out in the 13th Five-Year Plan.
+Some of these departmental strategic plans proposed newer, more detailed, more robust and longer-term energy-saving carbon reduction targets and policy measures that will have a larger impact on China's future greenhouse gas emissions trends.
 This report sorts out these strategic plans, industrial policies, and action plans, compares these goals and measures to the different chapters of the 2015 NDC, and proposes ideas for how to incorporate them into the second NDC.
 Several highlights worth mentioning are the following: The Energy Production and Consumption Revolution Plan 2016-2030 calls for the renewable energy share to increase above 50% by 2050.
 The groundbreaking National Green and High Efficiency Cooling Plan issued in mid-June sets a 2030 goal of increasing the energy efficiency levels of cooling products by at least 25%.
-And the Mid-long Term Strategic Plan for the Automobile Industry sets ambitious goals for new energy vehicles and increased fuel economy efficiency in all vehicles.
-These actions needed to achieve these goals should be incorporated into China's second NDC.
+And the Mid- and Long Term Strategic Plan for the Automobile Industry sets ambitious goals for new energy vehicles and increased fuel economy efficiency in all vehicles.
+The actions needed to achieve these goals should be incorporated into China's second NDC.

-6 (Lin, Khanna, & Liu, 2018; Song, 2019; Su, Li, & Xu, 2016)
+&lt;sup>7 (Lin, Khanna, & Liu, 2018; Song, 2019; Su, Li, & Xu, 2016)